Diamondbacks vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has 10 doubles, a triple, a home run, six walks and 21 RBI (45 total hits).
-He's also swiped 19 bases.
+- Esteury Ruiz has collected 47 hits with 11 doubles, a triple, a home run and six walks.
+He has driven in 22 runs with 20 stolen bases.

 Ruiz Recent Games